TagManCode/logstash-deb/README.md

 really a bad idea!).

-It contains required files and scripts to build a proper Ubuntu package for logstash as well as an upstart script and a sample config file.
+It contains required files and scripts to build a proper Ubuntu package for logstash as well as separate upstart scripts for both shipper and indexer services and a sample config file.

 ## Requirements